-We support disadvantaged people by providing training, work placements and a direct route into a job.
+We support people furthest from the job market by providing training, work placements and a direct route into a job.

 Our commitment: Help a total of 1,200 disadvantaged people secure jobs by 2020.

-We help candidates find work in construction, on our sites and with our partners, and we help people into customer service roles at our office properties and shopping centres.
+We help people find employment with our partners, in construction roles on our sites as well as in customer service roles at our office properties and shopping centres.
 To achieve this we partner with other organisations, such as local authorities, charities and specialist training providers.
-By doing this we boost local economies, strengthen our workforce, and enhance our reputation.
+By doing this we boost local economies, and strengthen our workforce, and that of our partners.

 What we’ve achieved through our Community Employment Programme

-Our Community Employment Programme is a package of employment initiatives involving training providers, charities and partners from our supply chain.
-It targets those furthest from the job market, including homeless people, the long-term unemployed, ex-offenders and serving prisoners.
+Our Community Employment Programme is a suite of employment initiatives involving training providers, charities and partners from our customers and supply chain.
+It targets those furthest from the job market, including homeless people, the long-term unemployed, veterans, ex-offenders and serving prisoners.
 The programme plays an important role in the planning process of new developments and beyond: it shows local authorities how our work can benefit an area, and it enables us to take an active role in enhancing local prosperity and influencing policy.
-In 2016-17, 183 people found work through the programme.
-We’re now offering more opportunities in customer service through our shopping centres too – a reflection of our strategic shift away from development activity towards more asset management.
+Since April 2017, we have supported 133 people back into employment through the programme.
+We’re now offering more opportunities in customer service across our London business and our shopping centres too – a reflection of our strategic shift away from less development activity towards more asset management.

 Landsec, like the Ministry of Justice, see prisoners as potential assets, people who can contribute to society and give something back… It is only through better rehabilitation that we will reduce reoffending, cut crime and make our streets safer.
 Employers and trainers like Landsec are absolutely vital to this work."